FengYiLiao/FengYiLiao/README.md

 - 👋 Hi, I’m @FengYiLiao.
-I am a master student at University of California San Diego.
+I am a PhD student at the University of California San Diego.
-- 👀 I’m interested in Optimization, Machine Learning,.
+- 👀 I’m interested in Optimization, Machine Learning.
 - 📫 Email: robert147456@gmail.com

 <!---